MicrosoftDocs/Viva/Viva/learning/creating-learning-paths.md

 6. You can take the following actions.
     1. Add a section title and description.
-    1. Search for relevant learning content from learning providers within Viva Learning.
+    1. Search for relevant learning content from learning providers within Viva Learning or [add link to content](learning-path-add-link.md)
     1. Select the content of your choice and click **Add**.
     1. Reorder the content by dragging the added courses.